 Finally, this recipe is dear to my heart.
 The Blackberry Crumble Fools are proudly presented in cute little dessert dishes that I ‘borrowed’ from my Gran and Grandpa today.
 It went like this;

 “Gran, Grandpa, I was just putting some glasses away and saw these at the back of your cupboard, can I borrow them for a recipe and photoshoot I have in mind?”

 “Yes of course you can darling, help yourself” translated that means “they’re yours darling, we’re not going to need them”.

 Grandpa is not a very well man bless him, the bastard cancer, that he’s been beating for two decades that was not meant to end his days, seems to be gearing up for a sprint finish.
-Every moment is precious and there are micro memories I’m making every day so this recipe and photo are now eternal reminders of the day I spent with my darling grandparents.
+Every moment is precious and there are micro memories I’m making every day so this recipe and photo are now eternal reminders of that day I spent with my darling grandparents.

-- 100 g blackberries
+- 150 g blackberries

 - 1 tsp caster sugar

 - 1 tsp arrowroot